-2.6.10 Buoyancy Models for the Production Rate
+2.6.11 Buoyancy Models for the Production Rate

-There are two supported models that augment the production of turbulent kinetic energy via buoyancy contributions, buoyant vorticity generation [30] and Rodi's [31] buoyancy term.
+There are three supported models that augment the production of turbulent kinetic energy via buoyancy contributions, buoyant vorticity generation [31], Rodi's [32], and de Ris' [33] buoyancy term.

 The buoyant vorticity generation model has been developed and validated by Sandia National Laboratories group 9132 for use in large scale buoyant plumes.
 The model attempts to augment the production of turbulent kinetic energy by adding a source term, G_B to both the turbulent kinetic energy and dissipation rate equation that is related to the baroclinic torque,